elixir-lang/elixir/README.md

 * [Implement capture_io for ExUnit – Pull Request](https://github.com/elixir-lang/elixir/pull/1059)

 We usually keep a list of enhancements and bugs [in the issue tracker][2].
-For proposing a new feature, please start a discussion in the [Elixir Core mailing list][3].
+For proposing new features, please start a discussion in the [Elixir Core mailing list][3].
 Keep in mind that it is your responsibility to argue and explain why a feature is useful and how it will impact the codebase and the community.
 Finally, remember all interactions in our official